Show All Answers

 The following are reasons for which one is eligible to vote absentee:

-Important Notice: Do not deposit your Absentee Ballots in the drop boxes at the Salem Town Hall; your ballot will be considered invalid and, therefore, not counted.
+Important Notice: Do not deposit your Absentee Ballots in the drop boxes located outside the Salem Town Hall; your ballot will be considered invalid and, therefore, not counted.

 You can track the status of your absentee ballot via the NH Absentee Ballot Status page.